10 Giant Edible Crops You Can Grow

 Did you know you can grow giant pumpkins and other giant vegetables at home?
 If you want to be the envy of everyone at your community garden this year, give these oversized crops a try.

-The giant pumpkin naturally grows, on average, to 250 pounds.
-That's a lot of pie and maybe even enough pumpkin to make a house out of a la the classic nursery rhyme Peter, Peter, Pumpkin Eater.
+The giant pumpkin grows naturally, on average, to 250 pounds.
+That's a lot of pie and maybe even enough pumpkin to build a house, as in the classic nursery rhyme Peter, Peter, Pumpkin Eater.
 Under the right conditions it can reach 1,800 pounds, which will fetch you a ribbon at the county fair.

 Turkish Giant Garlic

-While elephant garlic may not be a true garlic (it is actually more closely related to leeks), it still looks and tastes like garlic, although with a milder flavor.
-Its bulbs often measure a whopping 3-5 inches in diameter, and it always overshadows the other garlic on grocery store shelves.
+While elephant garlic may not be a true garlic (it's actually more closely related to leeks), it still looks and tastes garlicky, although with a milder flavor.
+Bulbs measure a whopping 3-5 inches in diameter, and it always overshadows the other garlic on grocery store shelves.

 Fordhook Giant Swiss Chard

 Chard leaves are a vegetable garden standby.
-They are delicious freshly shredded in salads or sauteed with garlic like spinach or even in a tart, as the French like them.
+They are delicious freshly shredded in salads, sauteed with garlic, or baked in a tart, as the French like them.
 With Fordhook giant Swiss chard, which grows up to 22 inches high, you'll have plenty of nutritious greens to use as you wish.

-Also known as the snake melon or serpent cucumber, the Armenian cucumber is not a true cucumber but rather a melon that looks and tastes like a cucumber.
+Also known as "snake melon" or "serpent cucumber," the Armenian cucumber is actually a melon that looks and tastes like a cucumber.
 Nevertheless, if you want to impress your friends with two-foot-long, thick cukes, they don't have to know the difference.
-The Seed Savers Exchange catalog boasts that they also make great pickles.
+The Seed Savers Exchange catalog boasts that these make great pickles.